 Situated in the foothills of the Mountains of the Moon, Uganda’s Kibale National Park is at the interface of Central and East Africa, and this extraordinary location has led to an immense diversity of plants and animals.
 The park is home to one of the densest populations of chimpanzees and other primates on the African continent.
 The forest is classified as an Important Bird Area, with 335 bird species, as well as 60 species of mammals and 70 species of reptiles and amphibians.

-Since 2006, the Kibale Fuel Wood Project has been working to protect Kibale National Park from encroachment and deforestation, and to improve the relationship between the National Park and the local people by facilitating energy stability in surrounding villages.
+Since 2006, New Nature Foundation's Kibale Fuel Wood Project has been working to protect Kibale National Park from encroachment and deforestation, and to improve the relationship between the National Park and the local people by facilitating energy stability in surrounding villages.

 Deforestation and Habitat Destruction

 With a human population that has increased seven-fold since 1920 and continues to grow at 3-4% each year, the future of the Kibale Forest is far from secure.
 Wood and charcoal are the sole sources of energy for more than 98% of the people living near Kibale National Park, far exceeding the average reliance on fuel wood in other parts of Africa, which is 40%.
 With forests outside protected areas in such intense decline, many locals see no alternative to illegally harvesting wood from the National Park.
 Even small-scale logging for fuel wood can severely damage plant and animal populations.
 From 1990-2010, Uganda lost an average of 90,000 hectares of forest per year, most of it felled for fuel, and deforestation continues to accelerate as the human population increases.
 An alternate source of fuel is an immediate need.

 Building Eco-Friendly Stoves